ErpNetDocs/winclient/introduction/navigators/filtering/period-expressions.md

 ## Graph editor

 You can set periods with the <b>Graph editor for period expressions</b> by setting start and end dates from a friendly calendar.
-You can access it by clicking the button with the arrow in the field “Period for XXXX”.
+You can access it by clicking the button with the arrow in the field 'Period for XXXX'.

 ![Filter calendar](pictures/filter-calendar.png)